 Although the Vortex Youth bow is great overall, it might need a bow stabilizer to make it even better.
 The design and the materials used don’t give it the proper balance nor do they help dampen the vibrations on heavier draws.
 This can be quite a nuisance, especially for young beginner archers.

 • Solid construction

 • Vibrations on high draws

-What We Look for in a Youth Compound Bow
+What We Look for in a Youth Compound Bow for deer hunting

 As previously stated, you can’t easily slap the best youth bow for deer hunting label on just anything that catches your eye.
 Even when it comes to entry-level bows, the requirements may differ from one starting archer to another.